Ian Wrigglesworth

-Ian William Wrigglesworth, Baron Wrigglesworth (born 8 December 1939) is a Liberal Democrat peer.
+Ian William Wrigglesworth, Baron Wrigglesworth (born 8 December 1939) is an English politician and Liberal Democrat peer.
 He served as President of the Liberal Democrats from 1989 to 1990.

 Education

 He was born in Stockton-on-Tees, brought up in Norton-on-Tees, and educated at Stockton Grammar School, Stockton-Billingham Technical College, and the College of St Mark and St John, Chelsea, where he qualified as a music teacher.

 Political career

 Between 1974 and 1981, Wrigglesworth was Labour and Co-operative Member of Parliament for Thornaby.
 Shortly after he was elected to Parliament, he was a founder member of the Manifesto Group and with John Cartwright helped found the Campaign for Labour Victory under the leadership of Bill Rodgers.
 From 1974 to 1979, he was parliamentary private secretary to the Home Secretary, Roy Jenkins, and when Labour returned to Opposition in 1979, he was appointed Shadow Minister for the Civil Service by James Callaghan.

 However, Wrigglesworth became increasingly disillusioned by the leftward direction the Labour Party was taking and became part of the nucleus of Labour MPs who contemplated leaving the party in 1979 and 1980.
 In 1981, Wrigglesworth became one of the founding members of the Social Democratic Party (SDP), and with Mike Thomas organised the launch of the new party in March of that year.
 He was one of only six SDP Members of Parliament to be returned to the House of Commons in the 1983 general election, when he narrowly won the newly created constituency of Stockton South by 102 votes following the revelation that his Conservative opponent had once been a member of the National Front.
 In the 1987 general election, the Conservative candidate Tim Devlin narrowly defeated Wrigglesworth by 774 votes.

 After the merger of SDP and the Liberals in 1988, Wrigglesworth was elected the first president of the new Social and Liberal Democrats and served a tumultuous two-year term as president, where he helped to guide the new party through a financial crisis, its disastrous showing in the 1989 European Parliamentary election, and its change in name to the Liberal Democrats.
 Wrigglesworth was knighted in 1991 and, although he has been active in the business community in the North East since that time, he has retained his involvement with the Liberal Democrats.
 He was awarded an Honorary Doctorate of Music by the University of Northumbria in December 2011 and an Honorary Doctorate of Business Administration by the University of Teesside in October 2012.

 Wrigglesworth was chairman of the Liberal Democrat Trustees until February 2012.
 At the Liberal Democrat Spring Conference 2012, held at The Sage Gateshead, it was announced that he had taken up the post of treasurer of the party, which he held until December 2015.